 Tachyons is a functional CSS framework that focuses on creating fast, responsive, and scalable user interfaces.
 It provides a set of atomic CSS classes that can be easily combined to style elements without writing custom CSS.
-Tachyons promotes a mobile-first approach and emphasizes simplicity and consistency in design.
+Tachyons promotes a mobile-first approach and encourages a modular design system, making it easy to maintain and update styles across the application.

 Both Semantic UI and Tachyons are popular CSS frameworks, but Semantic UI has a larger community and is more widely used.
 It has been around for longer and has gained a strong following in the web development community.